XorTroll/uLaunch/Themes.md

 - `ui/Banner{type}.png` -> Different 1280x135 PNG banners for menu item types (BannerFolder, BannerHomebrew or BannerInstalled)

+## Settings menu

+- `ui/SettingEditable.png` -> 100x100 PNG for settings which can be edited.

+- `ui/SettingNoEditable.png` -> 100x100 PNG for settings which cannot be edited (thus can only be seen).

 ### Top menu

 The top menu is the small bar shown at the top of the main menu, whose background and icons are customizable.